LB01 Label Positioning

 Option 2

-Next element flows naturally - no padding needed!
+Next element flows naturally, no padding needed.

 Block Mode — Vertical

-⚠️ Absolute mode needs padding
+⚠️ Absolute — needs padding

 Code